 While you may be aware that the challenge with your unwanted sexual behaviors is there and you need to tread the path, the overwhelming fear of the unknown may cause you to reject the call, leading you to minimize the seriousness of the problem.

 There may also be anger or resentment that you even have to go down this path in the first place.

 I was speaking with one individual who felt such resentment.
-Brother Abdul Majeed had been in and out of the Breaking Free Program several months at a time, but he never actively participated or applied what he learned.
+Brother Abdul Majeed had been in and out of the Purify Your Gaze Program several months at a time, but he never actively participated or applied what he learned.